micromata/Merlin/merlin-desktop-installer/README.md

+# Merlin Desktop Installer

+Contains resources and scripts for building new releases of Merlin's desktop application.

-# Building a new release
+## Building a new release
 1. Increase version in `build.gradle`.
 2. In top directory of merlin: `gradle clean test dist`
 3. Run Install4j